+Toronto Optimists (Shriners' Contest, 1966) CYO and VFWs.
+Only one month previously, Optimists had been noted as rough.
+Now, in the process of winning this show, they had set a comfortable margin over local rivals.
+De La Salle, with their new uniforms, had made a good showing.
+Another standout at this show was the size of the crowd, over 22,000, eclipsing the previous record.
 Commanders were winning a lot this year, as were the Casper Troopers, on their climb to super-corpsdom.
-Oh, yes, the Optimists were winning too, including a six point spread over the now familiar La Salle Cadets.
+Oh, yes, the Optimists were winning too, including a six point spread over the now familiar LaSalle Cadets.
 July was an exciting month, leading into an even more exciting August.

-Contests in the U.S.
+Chicago Royal Airs Contests in the U.S.

 July 22nd, New Haven Connecticut, a big show, with a small crowd, and the Corps placed fifth.
-They were five points down from first, which was a respectable showing.
-St. Lucy's won the show, in a field that contained Blessed Sacrament and Garfield.

-The next test for the Optimists was at Middleport, N.Y., against a mixed field from Canada and the United States.
+They were five points down from first place, which was a respectable showing.
+St. Lucy's won the contest, in a field that contained Blessed Sacrament and Garfield.
+"From Toronto...
+The Optimists!" by Colin Hedworth.
+Chapter 17 (continued) The next test for the Optimists was at Middleport, N.Y., against a mixed field from Canada and the United States.
 Second to St. Josephs of Batavia by a point, the Optimists again kept a solid five-point lead over any Canadian Corps in attendance.
 So, as far as Canada was concerned, it seemed that they were in a comfortable position.
-Nationals were only about six weeks away and they had yet to lose or even come close to losing to a Canadian Corps,
+Nationals were only about six weeks away and they had yet to lose or even come close to losing to a Canadian Corps.
 August, though, marked the beginning of events that would lead to the shattering of any illusions.
 Kingston, N.Y., was an invitational with an evening and an afternoon show.
 The evening show was set, the victor in the afternoon show would be allowed to enter it.
 An amazing thing happened when the afternoon victor, the P.A.L.
 Bridgeport Cadets, almost won the night show.
 The afternoon Corps were not supposed to be that good!
 The Optimists came fourth in the evening.
 They were much improved but still five points behind St. Lucy's, although managing to edge Garfield by tenths.
 The rest of the season was to be played out in Canada.

-As far as Canada and the Optimists were concerned the season had been a repeat of previous years.
+As far as Canada and the Optimists were concerned, the season had been a repeat of previous years.